Benjent/albums-to-buy/README.md

 * Steel Pulse - Caught You
 * Step Ahead - Step Ahead
 * Tank - Filth Hounds Of Hades (livraison)
+* Testament - Demonic
+* Testament - Brotherhood Of The Snake
+* Testament - Para Bellum
 * Tommy Guerrero - No Man's Land
 * Tommy Guerrero - Road To Nowhere
 * The Trials Of Cato - Hide And Hair